shivangi-codes/Predictive-Maintenance/README.md

 d.
 F1 Score:
    - The harmonic mean of precision and recall, useful when class distribution is imbalanced.
 e.
 ROC-AUC Score:
-   - The area under the Receiver Operating Characteristic curve, measuring the ability to distinguish between classes.
+   - The area under the Receiver Operating Characteristic curve measures the ability to distinguish between classes.

 7. Model Deployment
--using flask
+-using streamlit
--Monitoring and Maintenance: after implementing and monitoring to track model performance over time and retrain the model periodically with new data to maintain accuracy.
+-Monitoring and Maintenance: after implementing and monitoring, track model performance over time and periodically retrain the model with new data to maintain accuracy.